scarv/libscarv/README.md

     tool-chain.

 - The
-  `ARCHS`
+  `ARCH`
-  environment variable specifies a list of target architectures to consider, identifiers for which are one of the following:
+  environment variable specifies the target architecture to consider, identifiers for which are one of the following:

   | Architecture      | Description                                                                             |